LaunchCoderGirlSTL/edu-java-jsp/README.md

 Then there are a few steps.

-### 1. Eclipse Project Changes for Project Rename
+### 1. IntelliJ Project Changes for Project Rename

-First, we'll Close the project in Eclipse (right click the project, choose Close Project).
+First, we'll Close the project in IntelliJ (right click the project, choose Close Project).
-Eclipse would just get confused during this renaming process anyway.
+IntelliJ would just get confused during this renaming process anyway.

-Then, use a text editor to rename the project in the `.project` and the `pom.xml` files.
+Then, use a text editor to rename the project in the `pom.xml` file.
-The name appears twice or more in each file.
+The name appears twice or more in the file.

 Then go to the project directory using file system tools, and rename the directory to your new project name (no spaces but dashes are okay).

-Now in Eclipse, use File, Import, Existing project into workspace, and choose your newly renamed directory.
+Now in IntelliJ, use File, New, project from existing sources, and choose your newly renamed directory.
 If the project comes up with no errors, you're in good shape;
 otherwise, check the Markers or Problems tab and troubleshoot.
 You probably missed a name somewhere.